ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 symmetric key shared with the client must not reveal any information about the key derivation key or other secret keys shared between AS and resource server.

-In order to generate a new symmetric key to be used by client and resource server, the AS generates a key identifier and uses the key derivation key shared with the resource server to derive the symmetric key as specified below.
-Instead of providing the keying material in the access token, the AS includes the key identifier in the `kid` parameter, see {{kdf-cnf}}.
+In order to generate a new symmetric key to be used by client and resource server, the AS generates a new key identifier which MUST be unique among all key identifiers used by the authorization server.
+The authorization server then uses the key derivation key shared with the resource server to derive the symmetric key as specified below.
+Instead of
+providing the keying material in the access token, the AS includes the key identifier in the `kid` parameter, see {{kdf-cnf}}.
 This key identifier enables the resource server to calculate the symmetric key used for the